 If your dog's skin incision was closed with sutures that were buried beneath the skin surface, they do not require removal.
-If your dog's incision has non-dissolving skin stitches, stainless steel sutures, or stent sutures, they should usually be removed seven to fourteen days after the operation; the actual time depends on the type of surgery performed.
-Your veterinarian will tell you when the sutures can be removed from your dog.
+If your dog's incision has non-dissolving skin stitches, staples, or stent sutures, they are usually removed 10-14 days after the operation; the actual time depends on the type of surgery performed.
+Your veterinarian will tell you when to return to the clinic to have the sutures or staples removed from your dog.

 When can my dog resume normal activities?

 This will depend upon the type of operation your dog underwent.
 In the case of a minor procedure involving a small incision, some restriction of exercise should be maintained until a few days after the skin stitches are removed.
 However, if a major operation has been performed or a large incision is present, a longer period of recovery will be required, which may involve keeping your dog housebound for a number of weeks.
 Your veterinarian will give you detailed instructions on how long you should restrict your dog's activities following surgery.

 Is there any special advice that I need to follow to care for my dog's incision?

 What follows below is a checklist of things that you may need to do, depending on your dog's particular case: